vindarel/lisp-web-template-productlist/README.md

 ## How to run the app

+Create a starter config file:

+    touch ~/.myproject.lisp

-Two possibilities to run it from the command line:
+There are two possibilities to run the app from the command line:

     rlwrap sbcl --load run.lisp